mvdh7/calkulate/docs/index.md

 ## Acknowledgements

-Calkulate is maintained by [Dr Matthew P. Humphreys](https://mvdh.xyz) at the Centre for Ocean and Atmospheric Sciences, School of Environmental Sciences, University of East Anglia, Norwich, UK.
+Calkulate is maintained by [Dr Matthew P. Humphreys](https://mvdh.xyz) and Ruth Matthews at the Centre for Ocean and Atmospheric Sciences, School of Environmental Sciences, University of East Anglia, Norwich, UK.

 Its ongoing development has been indirectly funded by the [Natural Environment Research Council](https://nerc.ukri.org/) (NERC, UK):